personnnnnnn/txedt/README.md

 ### Why is it spelled like that?

-It originated in the phrase "Text edit" and though a bunch of shortenings and spelling changes became "Txedt" (pronounced "dsedit").
+It originated in the phrase "Text edit" and through a bunch of shortenings and spelling changes became "Txedt" (pronounced "dsedit").

 ### Why does it use its own ""programming language"" (lisp dialect)

-I wanted to use lisp more because I found it enjoyable to program in, but installing and using a raylib binding was, to summarize, complete ass (mostly due to the fact I use windows).
-It was literally easier to make my own dialect.
+I wanted to use lisp more because I found it enjoyable to program in, but the process of installing a raylib binding was so bad (mostly because I use windows), that making a dialect was simply easier for me.

-You can read more about txedt lisp [here](TxLisp.md).
+You can read more about txedt lisp [here](tx-doc/home.md).